coveooss/gotemplate/docs/functions_long.md

     cosh(NaN) = NaN
 cosh(x interface{}) interface{}, error

-logs a message using CRITICAL as log level (0). critical(args ...interface{}) string
+Logs a message using CRITICAL as log level (0). critical(args ...interface{}) string

-logs a message with format string using CRITICAL as log level (0). criticalf(format string, args ...interface{}) string
+Logs a message with format string using CRITICAL as log level (0). criticalf(format string, args ...interface{}) string

 Returns the current folder (like pwd, but returns the folder of the currently running folder).